-In this vast list of ingredients almost nothing is healthy.
+In this vast list of ingredients, almost nothing is healthy.
 In all fairness, the FDA has deemed Zinc Oxide not to have any health risks unless it is inhaled.
 According to them if you eat it, it is non-toxic.
 Maybe, maybe not, but what does it do to your digestive system?
-I for one will never eat a Nurti Grain Bar.
+I for one will never eat a Nutri Grain Bar.
 And as for the FDA, I'll trust that Obama's done a good job the last four years before I trust that the FDA is protecting us.
 The International Zinc Association can give you a more comprehensive explanation and statistics for Zinc Oxide.

 Total No Blueberries or Pomegranates Cereal

-General Mills Total deception
+General Mills Total Deception

 The deception?
 There are no blueberries or pomegranates in the cereal.
 Here are the ingredients:

-Whole Grain Oats, Whole Grain Wheat, Sugar, Corn Syrup, Barely Malt Extract, Brown Sugar Syrup, Wheat Flakes, Malt Syrup, Rice Flour, Salt, Oat Flour, Brown Rice Flour, Canola Oil, Natural and Artificial Flour, Red 40, Blue 2 and Other Color Added, Soybean and Corn Oil, Sucralose, Molasses, Honey, Corn Starch, Nonfat Milk, Vitamin E (Mixed Tocopherols) and BHT Added to Preserve Freshness.
+Whole Grain Oats, Whole Grain Wheat, Sugar, Corn Syrup, Barley Malt Extract, Brown Sugar Syrup, Wheat Flakes, Malt Syrup, Rice Flour, Salt, Oat Flour, Brown Rice Flour, Canola Oil, Natural and Artificial Flour, Red 40, Blue 2 and Other Color Added, Soybean and Corn Oil, Sucralose, Molasses, Honey, Corn Starch, Nonfat Milk, Vitamin E (Mixed Tocopherols) and BHT Added to Preserve Freshness.

 There is also a list of all the added vitamins and minerals.